Skip to main content

 Written by Rebecca Russell

-IR35 regulations are a set of regulations that focus on the taxation of workers who work for employers though an intermediary such a Personal Service Company (PSC).
+IR35 regulations focus on the taxation of workers who provide services through an intermediary, such as a Personal Service Company (PSC).

-• Have a balance sheet of £5.1 million or less
+• Have a balance sheet total of £5.1 million or less

 Did this answer your question?